 The overall health of the container plants in mitigation area DG-4C was noted as being good.
-Approximately 10 percent of all container plants were noted as showing minor levels of stress, which is approximately the same percentage of plants that were showing stress during the previous qualitative monitoring event.
+Approximately less than five percent of all container plants were noted as showing minor levels of stress, which is approximately five percent less than percentage of plants that were showing stress during the previous qualitative monitoring event.
 The types of stress the plants were exhibiting are the same as those described for the plants in DG-2A.
 A negligible number of container plants were noted as being missing or dead.
 Formal mortality counts were taken for DG-4C during the 2020 quantitative monitoring and were included in the 2020 annual reporting.
 Some of the planting basins were observed to have minor erosion and should be repaired.
 The installation of plants in the DG-4C mitigation area appears to have been completed successfully and the issues noted during the monitoring are not expected to have an impact on the continued growth of the plants.
 Photos 22 to 24 in Attachment B document the mitigation area during the monitoring visit.

 Native plant growth was noted throughout the DG-4C mitigation area, likely both from natural recruitment and from seeding.
-Native plants such as annual bursage, mulefat, cobweb thistle, Canada horseweed, and telegraph weed were observed sprouting in the DG-4C mitigation area.
-Native cover for the DG-4C mitigation area was estimated to be approximately 45 to 50 percent.
+Native plants such as mugwort, tarragon, telegraph weed, caterpillar phacelia, and Parry's phacelia (Phacelia parryi) were observed sprouting in the DG-4C mitigation area.
+Native cover for the DG-4C mitigation area was estimated to be approximately 50 percent.

-Nonnative weed cover in DG-4C was estimated at approximately less than one percent, which is approximately 25 percent less than the level of nonnative cover that was observed during the previous qualitative monitoring event and it was obvious that weed abatement activities had recently taken place.
-The only nonnative species observed in DG-4C was white horehound.
+Nonnative weed cover in DG-4C was estimated at approximately 10 percent, which is approximately five percent higher than the percentage of nonnative cover that was observed during the previous qualitative monitoring event.
+Nonnative species observed in DG-4C included black mustard, poison hemlock, foxtail barley, and dwarf nettle (Urtica urens).
+All nonnative weeds were just starting to germinate and had not gone to flower or seed